What to Expect

 Hot air balloons are registered aircraft which follow FAA safety and maintenance standards, just like a commercial airliner.
 All balloon pilots are licensed and trained according to rigorous standards, and specific safety mechanisms and equipment are required for every flight.
-Our pilots routinely attend Safety Seminars and Continued Education programs.
+Our pilots routinely attend safety seminars and continuing education programs.

 Safely launching and flying a hot air balloon typically requires two crew members.
 Duties of the crew include putting together and setting up the balloon, following the hot air balloon in our chase vehicle, talking with landowners and getting permission to land the hot air balloon on their property, and making sure the property is left as it was originally found.

-At our max altitude, the temperature will only be a few degrees lower.
-Fortunately, you’ll have the heat of the burner to make up the difference.
-Wear comfortable, non-open toed shoes and comfortable clothing.
+At our maximum altitude, the temperature is only a few degrees lower than on the ground.
+Fortunately, you have the heat of the burner to make up the difference.
+Wear comfortable, closed-toe shoes and comfortable clothing.
 You want to be able to easily and comfortably get in and out of the basket.
 Dress in layers.
-Mornings can be chilly in the desert but it warms up fast.
+Mornings can be chilly, but it warms up fast.
 Winter evenings cool off fast at sunset.
-Light jackets, Sweaters and Hoodies are all good to have but not always necessary to wear.
+Light jackets, sweaters, and hoodies are all good to have but not always necessary to wear.

-Our Pilots and crew are not trained medical professional and cannot judge any medical condition as safe for flight.
+Our pilots and crew are not trained medical professionals and cannot judge any medical condition as safe for flight.
 We must be notified before the flight of any possible medical condition which would be cause for concern.
 Such conditions may include but are not limited to:

-- Requirement for oxygen breathing equipment, kidney machines, etc.
+- Requiring oxygen breathing equipment, kidney machines, etc.